mmesiti/2025-04-07-KIT/index.md

 - If you are interested in attending this workshop, contact me@example.com for more information

+{% endcomment %}

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is primarily intended for the members of the Karlsruhe Institute of Technology.
 </p>
-{% endcomment %}

 <hr/>